-Though an at-home device may cost more than a single microdermabrasion session, a DIY kit is a one-time investment.
+Although an at-home device may cost more than a single microdermabrasion session, a DIY kit is a one-time investment.
 With an at-home device, you can achieve similar results over repeated uses and multiple sessions for a single cost, making it a feasible cost-effective alternative.

 Because microdermabrasion often requires multiple treatment sessions for visible results, your provider may offer you a discounted rate or package deal for scheduling multiple treatment sessions.

-Microdermabrasion also enhances transdermal drug delivery, making it easier for the ingredients used in other products to penetrate the skin.
+Microdermabrasion enhances transdermal drug delivery, making it easier for the ingredients used in other products to better penetrate the skin.
 As a result, microdermabrasion is commonly combined with other types of treatment, such as:

 When combining treatments, you may also be offered a discounted or special package deal.
 During your original consultation, discuss what specials are available to fit your needs and budget.

-About four to six individual treatments are usually required for the best efficacy, but many providers offer discounted package deals for multiple sessions.
+About four to six individual treatments are usually required for the best results, but many providers offer discounted package deals for multiple sessions.
 In addition, microdermabrasion may be combined with other cosmetic procedures for better skin rejuvenation results.
 In such cases, discounts are usually offered as well.

 Microdermabrasion may also be performed at home through the use of a microdermabrasion kit.
-Though a kit may cost more than a single microdermabrasion session, it becomes a more cost-effective solution after one or two treatments.
+Although a kit may cost more than a single microdermabrasion session, it becomes a more cost-effective solution after one or two treatments.